sematext/docs/docs/guide/reports-guide.md

      - **Overwrite existing reports**: Replace your current customizations entirely with the updated out-of-the-box report.
      - **Ignore and keep your existing report**: Continue using your customized report without fetching the updates.

-   The notification info box can be hidden anytime by clicking the 'hide' button.
-At any time you can update the report through the Report Settings menu.
+   The notification info box can be hidden at any time by clicking the 'Hide' button.
+It will reappear as a reminder after 30 days.
+You can update the report at any time through the Report Settings menu.

 #### Why Use Report Updates?